fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/simple-chatcolors/readme.md

 		* {L}-Lightgreen
 		* {R}-Red 		- There must be at least one player or bot in infected team，or red will turn into Green color
 		* {B}-Blue   		- There must be at least one player or bot in survivor team，or blue will turn into Green color
-		* {T}-Teamcolor   - Depends on the team where you at, Survivor-Blue, Infected-Red, Spectator-Default White
+		* {T}-Teamcolor   - Depends on the team where you at, Survivor-Blue, Infected-Red, Spectator-Special White
 		* {O}-Olive
 		* Warning:  2 of (Blue, Red, Lightgreen, Teamcolor) colors can not be used together